-Many HRTM students choose to supplement their experience by choosing to work for either campus food services or the Center for Meeting and Learning.
-In addition to gaining experience, and earning money, students employed by either of those departments are eligible for a partial tuition waiver
+Many HRTM students choose to supplement their experience by choosing to work for the Center for Meeting and Learning.
+In addition to gaining experience, and earning money, students employed by either of those departments are eligible for a partial tuition waiver.

 As a second year student, you’ll gain hands-on experience in The Renaissance Room, our student-run restaurant.
 The restaurant was remodeled in 2015 with a state of the art teaching kitchen designed specifically for hands-on training in both basic and advanced culinary skills.
 The Renaissance Room is a Contemporary American Bistro restaurant that seats 60 and is open to the public for lunch three days a week.

 Lane’s main campus is tucked into the foothills of the Oregon Cascades, providing a stunning landscape for your education.
 With incredible resources on campus like advising, tutoring services, the library, First Year Experience and so many more, you have the opportunity to make the most out of your degree.
 Lane also offers student housing at Titan Court in downtown Eugene, next to our Mary Spilde Center.
 Ready to learn more?
 Schedule a campus tour to explore our beautiful campus and amazing facilities.